-Julian has been with Arts Habitat since 2013 and became its Executive Director in 2016.
-His extensive Arts Management career in Edmonton spans more than 35 years, in which he has had the pleasure of working in music, theatre, opera and dance.
+Julian joined Arts Habitat in 2013 following an extensive 35 years Arts Management career which he has had the pleasure of working in music, theatre, opera and dance.
 A member of the team that built and managed the Winspear Centre, he was also the project manager for the design, construction and installation of the 3.5M Davis Concert Organ.
-An instructor of project management at MacEwan University’s Arts and Cultural Management Program, Julian was also Executive Director of Fringe Theatre Adventures and Fringe Festival from 2006—2012.
+Previously an instructor of Project Management with MacEwan University’s Arts and Cultural Management Program, Julian was also Executive Director of Fringe Theatre Adventures and Fringe Festival from 2006—2012.

-Julian’s post-secondary education includes music composition and piano through MacEwan, Arts Management at the Banff Centre and certificates in Mediation, Negotiation and Conflict Resolution through the Alberta Mediation and Arbitration Society.
+Post-secondary education includes music composition and piano through MacEwan, Arts Management at the Banff Centre and certificates in Mediation, Negotiation and Conflict Resolution through Alberta Mediation.

-As a volunteer Julian has served on many boards, including president of the Edmonton Arts Council and the Arts Touring Alliance of Alberta; recently serving on the Arts and Cultural Management Advisory Committee for Grant MacEwan University and currently a board member for FireFly Theatre.
+As a volunteer Julian has served on many boards, including president of the Edmonton Arts Council and the Arts Touring Alliance of Alberta; serving on the Arts and Cultural Management Advisory Committee for Grant MacEwan University, FireFly Theatre and currently with Shumka Dance Company.
 As president of the Edmonton Arts Council, he led a cultural delegation to South Korea to meet with the artists, mayor and city officials in Edmonton’s sister city of Wonju.
-He was awarded the Queen Elizabeth II Diamond Jubilee Medal for service to his fellow citizens, community and country.
+He was awarded the Queen Elizabeth II, Diamond Jubilee Medal, for service to his fellow citizens, community and country.